carlosabalde/libvmod-cfg/README.rst

 ADVANCED SCRIPTING
 ==================

-The original goal of this VMOD was providing efficient strategies to parametrize VCL behavior based on information provided by external local or remote data sources.
-That evolved from environment variables and configuration JSON / INI files, to simple Lua / JavaScript programs executed in local interpreters embedded in the Varnish core.
+The original goal of this VMOD was offering efficient strategies to parametrize VCL behavior based on information provided by external local or remote data sources.
+That evolved from environment variables and configuration JSON / INI files, to simple Lua / JavaScript programs executed in local interpreters embedded in the Varnish Cache core.
 All these strategies, specially the one based on INI files and the one based on Lua scripts interpreted by LuaJIT, have been successfully and extensively tested in several highly trafficked environments.